 If you decide on a new date that I’m unavailable for.

 Hopefully, this won’t happen.
-I have a list of around 200 available 2021 dates so I really hope we can settle on one of these.
+I have around 200 available 2021 dates so I really hope we can settle on one of these.
 If not you will need to cancel your booking with me.

 Cancellation terms form part of the original contract you agreed to when you made your booking.
 You will have received a copy of this contract by email at the time of booking.
 You can also see these terms on my online booking page in section 10.